DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - Try not to place the enemies too far from the player.
 Make sure the enemies are always trying to engage the player.

 #### Making the Levels More Visually Interesting
 - "Hero Piece" props - These are large props that serve as the focal point of the room.
-These are significant and unique enough that onl
+These props are significant and unique enough that only maybe one or two rooms should ever have a specific hero piece prop
+- Adding depth to the upper architecture & walls: When building taller levels, the walls tend to be flat.
+We can fix this by
+	- Adding unreachable 2nd floors
+	- Adding Balconies that

 # Actually Making Levels